 Shuronda is a 32 year old hotel manager living in Georgia.
 She loves being able to meet and help people from around the world through hospitality.

-When she was younger, Shuronda racked up debt and late payments on her credit report.
+When she was younger, Shuronda racked up debt and late payments on her credit history.
 But since she had never worried about income, she never checked her credit score.
 Shuronda realized just how important credit is—as a safety net and financial tool—when the pandemic hit.
-In her four months with Kikoff, her score jumped up 76 points.
+In her four months with Kikoff, her credit score jumped up 76 points.

-Why did you decide to join Kikoff?
+Why did you decide to join Kikoff’s credit builder account?

 When the pandemic hit, I had to lay off almost all my staff.
 Giving them a pink slip, watching them get in their cars and drive off – I’m wondering, what happens if I lose my job too?